Здравствуйте, дорогие подписчики!

 b) Shall we keep working until the coffee comes?

-c) Well we're going to have to bite the bullet on this sooner or later.
+c) Well we're going to have to bite the bullet on this sooner

 d) Why not Baker?
 He's used to working in Eastern Europe?